Tagline: When a girl has a heart of stone, there’s only one way to melt it. Just add ice.

 Looking to sabotage Kathy’s relationship with boyfriend Nick, Johnny offers her some words of advice.

 Johnny: Oh yeah, Kat!
 Words of wisdom: drop that zero and get with the hero.’

 The interminable slapstick scenes with Roscoe and Mae not withstanding, this is cult status bad movie fare.
 With bad hair, bad raps and Vanilla’s unprecedented gift for chin-stroking, this MTV-styled oddity is one for the corporate pop culture time capsule.
 Murderous rap producer Suge Knight once hung the eyebrow-raising cash cow from an apartment building balcony, and who am I to argue?
 I am a reviewer of bad movies, that’s who!
-And this, my friends, is one of the very worst.
+And this is one of the very worst.